 The policy of brand expansion has involved the retail channel, leading to the opening of new Church’s shops in the most important international capital cities.
 In chronological order, new shops have been opened in Milan (Galleria Vittorio Emanuele) in 2001, in Paris (Rue St. Honoré), Rome (via Condotti), St. Moritz (Palace Arcade) in 2002 and New York (Madison Avenue) in 2003.

 Starting from 2008, a new development strategy foresees a strong retail expansion at an international level with new openings such as Venice, Bologna, Turin, London White City and Lady Bond, Leeds, Edinburgh, Gèneve, Madrid, Paris Printemps, Hong Kong Singapore and Shanghai.

 Now as in the past, it takes up to eight weeks to produce a pair of Church’s shoes, each undergoing over 250 detailed manual operations before it leaves the factory.

-100% of Church’s men’s welted shoes are manufactured in Northampton.
+All the Church’s men’s welted shoes are manufactured in Northampton.
 The Goodyear construction, that has given English footwear its worldwide fame, has proved to be both complex and reliable.
 Instead of being stitched directly together, the sole and upper are first stitched on to a “welt”, a strip of hand-cut leather, which is then in turn stitched on to the bottom of the shoes in the early stages of manufacture.
 This construction means that the sole can be easily detached from the bottom of the shoe in the case of a repair and be resoled for a second life.

 All the production is made inside the factory by specialised artisans and is hand-made.